bwlewis/rthreejs/README.md

 Three.js widgets for R and shiny.
 The package includes

 * globejs:  a widget that plots data and images on a 3-d globe
-* scatterplot3js:  a 3-d scatterplot widget.
+* scatterplot3js:  a 3-d scatterplot widget similar to the scatterplot3d function

-Both widgets are easy to use and render directly in RStudio or in web browsers.
+The widgets are easy to use and render directly in RStudio, with R markdown, in Shiny applications, and from command-line R via a web browser.
-The widgets can be invoked directly or from Shiny applications.
 They produce high-quality interactive visualizations with just a few lines of R code.

+Visualizations optionally use accelerated WebGL graphics, falling back to non-accelerated graphics for systems without WebGL.
+The scatterplot3js function produces fluid, interactive pointclouds with hundreds of thousands of points or even millions of points using WebGL.

 See http://threejs.org for details on three.js.